 Section 1.02 Purposes

-1. To provide an international organization for owners and operators of circular sock knitting machines (CSM’s).
+- To provide an international organization for owners and operators of circular sock knitting machines (CSMs).

-4. To maintain a professional and up-to-date website that provides a variety of information for CSM users of the general public as well as information and records for the membership of the Society.
-The website shall also provide a forum for communication among the membership.
+- To maintain a professional and up-to-date website that provides a variety of information for CSM users of the general public as well as information and records for the membership of the Society.
+The website also provides a forum for communication among the membership.

-6. The Society shall be non-sectarian, non-partisan, and non-discriminatory against any ethnic or minority group or individual.
+- The Society is non-sectarian, non-partisan, and non-discriminatory against any ethnic or minority group or individual.

-7. The Society shall be non-commercial.
-However, for fund raising purposes, the Society may accept paid advertising to be published in its newsletter or on its website, may accept cash or in-kind donations, may sell items bearing the name and/or logo of the Society, or may engage in other fund raising activities, all at the discretion and with the approval of the Board of Directors.
+- The Society is non-commercial.
+However, for fundraising purposes, the Society may accept paid advertising to be published in its newsletter or on its website, may accept cash or in-kind donations, may sell items bearing the name and/or logo of the Society, or may engage in other fund raising activities, all at the discretion and with the approval of the Board of Directors.

 Section 1.03 Office

-The principal office of the Society shall be at the address of the Treasurer.
+The principal office of the Society is at the address of the Treasurer.